New Mexico sets another record for daily virus cases with 672

 New Mexico reported 672 additional cases of the novel coronavirus Thursday, a new single-day high, just one day after shattering its previous record.

-The state has experienced an unprecedented surge over the past week as the virus has spread faster and wider than it has at any time during the pandemic.
+The state has experienced an unprecedented surge over the past week as the virus has spread faster and wider than at any other time during the pandemic.

 On Friday, the state recorded 488 new cases, then a record total.
 On Wednesday, it saw a new high of 577 infections.
 Thursday's tally was nearly 100 cases higher than the previous record.
 In all, New Mexico has had 34,958 confirmed infections since the pandemic began in the spring.